heondo/didactic-telegram/README.md

 ### Progress

+##### Week 5

+- Working on trying to publish for internal testing on the Play Store
+- Install on Dad's phone to get feedback and make changes
+- Add security rules for Firestore and Firebase Database and limit read/write to each user
+- Create fake privacy policy page on my website to link to, for now
+- Firebase not working with release build, causing a lot of headaches

 ##### Week 4

 - Finally got the extra data for the the accupuncture points like location and whatnot